 - ‘Aspartame Causes Cancer’ Was a Classic Internet Hoax

-Conclusion: Based on long-term research the consensus is that Aspartame is safe and does not cause health issues.
-Although research into a possible link between aspartame and cancer continues, these agencies agree that studies done so far have not found such a link.
+Conclusion: Based on long-term research, the consensus is that Aspartame is safe and does not cause health issues when consumed within the recommended guidelines.
+Although research into a possible link between aspartame and cancer continues, the majority of agencies agree that studies done so far have not found a conclusive link.

 Last Updated on July 17, 2023 by Media Bias Fact Check